transloadit/uppy/website/src/docs/uppy.md

 ### `upload-progress`

-Fired each time file upload progress is available:
+Fired each time an individual file upload progress is available:

 **Parameters**
 - `file` - The [File Object][File Objects] for the file whose upload has progressed.